Head of Product

 Second Step: Redefine "Done"

-Integrating security into planning is essential, but it's not enough.
-As a product leader, ensure that no task or feature is considered complete (done) without known risks being identified and structured to address them, making this a delivery criterion.
+Integrating security into planning is essential, but it is not enough.
+As a product leader, ensure that no task or feature is considered complete (done) without known risks being identified and structured for treatment, making this a delivery criterion.

 Incorporate security checks into your Definition of Done (DoD), including: